insure logo

 Which Iowa cities and ZIP codes are most expensive for car insurance?

-Jasper has the highest car insurance rates in Iowa, with average annual premiums of $3,008 across its most expensive ZIP codes.
+Jasper has the most expensive ZIP codes for car insurance in Iowa, with average annual premiums of $3,008.

 CityZIP codeAverage annual premiumAverage monthly premium